nuxeo/FunkLoad/doc/source/faq.rst

       #  'request host "%s"'%(domain, server)

-How to share a counter between concurrent users ?
+How can I share a counter between concurrent users ?
 --------------------------------------------------

 The credential server can serve a sequence.
 Using ``xmlrpc_get_seq``